rpliszka1987/objectsJS/README.md

 ## Objects.js

 This is a file where I practice creating JS Classes.
 In this example we create a class HospitalEmployees which constructs the name and remaining vacation days.
 This class also contains a static method which is only accessible to this class.
 Followed by creating a Nurse class which inherits from the HospitalEmployee class.
 Great example of showing how to save having a code duplication in the program.

+## Build A Library

+This is a Code Academy excercise which helps practice creating Classes in JS.